odkr/sucgi/docs/BUILDING.rst

     Alias for "sucgi" and the default target.

 analysis
-    Analyse the code with Cppcheck_, Flawfinder_, RATS_, and
+    Analyse the code with Cppcheck_, Flawfinder_, RATS_,
-    ShellCheck_, if they are installed.
+    if they are installed.

 check
     Perform tests.
 Must be run as superuser to perform all tests.